 Four O’Clocks grow as a shrub like plant with medium green foliage and bright trumpet shaped flowers.
-You can grow Four O’Clocks from seed or tubers.
+You can grow them from seed or tubers.
 The flowers are very attractive to Hummingbirds and many other pollinators.
-Four O’Clock blooms open in afternoon, giving it the name 4 o’clocks.
+Four O’Clock blooms open in afternoon, giving them their name.
 The flowers will stay open all night and close in the morning.

 Four O’Clocks From Seed vs. Tubers

-Four O’Clock plants grow from a, carrot shaped, tuber from which the foliage sprouts.
-Known as a tender perennial the Four O’Clocks are hardy in zones 7-10 although I’m in zone 6b and they grow back each year.
+Four O’Clock plants grow from a carrot shaped tuber from which the foliage sprouts.
+Known as a tender perennial, these plants are hardy in zones 7-10 although I’m in zone 6b and they grow back each year.

 If you’re outside the hardiness zone the tubers can be dug up and stored until the following growing season.

 For a more economical method you can grow Four O’Clocks from seed.
 The seeds are very large and resemble raisins.
-If you already grow Four O’Clocks in your garden you’ve probably seen the large seeds in the center of spend blooms.
+If you already grow them in your garden, you’ve probably seen the large seeds in the center of spend blooms.

 Four O’Clock seeds can be purchased or you can collect your own seeds from existing plants.
 If you’d like to increase the amount of Four O’Clock in your garden then propagating from seed will be the most cost-effective solution.